 One of the most talked about craft beer and wine festivals in the area, the event features outstanding regional craft beer and wine makers.
 American Aviation Flight Academy, 17076 Helicopter Dr., Brooksville.

 Enjoy fall fun for the entire family with face painting, games, food, hay rides, costume and pet-masquerade contests, plus a haunted house.
 Hernando County Fairgrounds, 6436 Broad St. (US-41), Brooksville.

-Join or watch this annual event on the Weeki Wachee River, with prizes and fun for all, including the coveted “Titanic Award” for the most dramatic sinking.
+Join or watch this annual event at Hernando Beach, with prizes and fun for all, including the coveted “Titanic Award” for the most dramatic sinking.
 A seafood fest follows at the Hernando Beach Yacht Club.
 Hernando Beach Marina, 4139 Shoal Line Blvd., Hernando Beach.

-Celebrate completion of the Good Neighbor Trail at this inaugural Bike Ride event.
+Discover the Good Neighbor Trail at this annual Bike Ride event.
 Choose the 10 mile “Out and Back” family ride or other rides of varying lengths, beginning at the 1885 Train Depot at downtown Brooksville’s Russell Street Park to the 46-mile long Withlacoochee State Trail.
-This Good Neighbor Trail completion connects to Florida’s famous Coast to Coast Trail.
+The Good Neighbor Trail now connects to Florida’s famous Coast to Coast Trail.